juancarlospaco/bitcoin-lightning/README.md

 - It does not use anything from Nim standard library, very future-proof.
 - HTTPS JSON REST API, KISS.
 1 file, <100 lines, zero dependencies, any target.
-- Simple API, all functions with 2 arguments max.
+- Simple minimal API, all functions with 2 arguments max.

 <details>
   <summary> Disclaimer </summary>